-Judiciary, legislature and executive are the three branches of the State.
+Indian administration is guided by three pillars – Legislature, Executives and Judiciary.
+Indian Judiciary.
 In India, we have an independent judiciary.
 The other organs of the government cannot interfere with the functioning of the judiciary.
-It is an important topic for the UPSC exam polity and governance segment.
-In this article, you can read all about the judiciary, its structure, organisation, functioning, etc.
+It is an important topic for the IAS Exam for Indian Polity subject (UPSC GS -II).

 - It means that the other branches of the government, namely, the executive and the legislature, does not interfere with the judiciary’s functioning.

 - The judiciary’s decision is respected and not interfered with by the other organs.

 - It also means that judges can perform their duties without fear or favour.

 Independence of the judiciary also does not mean that the judiciary functions arbitrarily and without any accountability.
 It is accountable to the Constitution of the country.

 The Constitution provides for a number of provisions that ensure that the independence of the judiciary is maintained and protected.
 For more on this, you can check the below links.